fengyanshi/fengyanshi.github.io/setup.rst

 Download simple examples
 *************************

-We are preparing some simple examples for testing your system.
-If you want to make a test now, please visit **Download Benchmark tests**

-* Solitary wave propagation on a flat bottom
-* Solitary wave propagation on a conical island
+Simple examples are included in the package of Version 3.1 or higher (`click here to download from GitHub <https://github.com/fengyanshi/FUNWAVE-TVD>`_) .
+They are located in the directory /simple_cases/.
+The simple examples serve as baseline cases for testing your system.
+You can also choose a simple case similar to your modeling scenario to set up your case.
+The following simple cases available.

+* `Surface waves at an inlet-beach-shoal system <inlet_shoal.html>`_

 * Japanese Tohoku tsunami (Ocean-basin scale)
-* Waves and wave-induced current on a beach

 ***************************
 Download benchmark tests
 ***************************

-`Available benchmarks: click here to download from GitHub <https://github.com/fengyanshi/BENCHMARK_FUNWAVE>`_
+Benchmark tests are validation and verification (V & V) cases with model comparisons with lab or field experiment data. `Available benchmarks: click here to download from GitHub <https://github.com/fengyanshi/BENCHMARK_FUNWAVE>`_

 *************************